Cumehtar/PGE4/Wiki/Timeline and Historical Events.md

 ***The War of the Sacred Wood (4E 337 - 4E 344)***

-*[[Ayleid Imperium]] invades Bloodtoil, claiming much of the former Valenwood and part of former Elsweyr.*
+*[[New Ayleid Imperium]] invades Bloodtoil, claiming much of the former Valenwood and part of former Elsweyr.*

 ***The Potentate's Guide to the Environs is Published (4E 401)***